 whose plan year ends before June 30, we will treat them as if they were coming back within the same plan year.

 Premera doesn’t have decision making authority on the state-regulated continuation of coverage rules.
 Anytime someone experiences a job loss, they may be eligible for individual plans on the state or federal exchanges.

-Groups should be aware that individual coverage is available in Washington and you would meet the Washington Health Insurance Market place special enrollment criteria if they don’t meet eligibility requirements on their group plan.
-Due to the number of COVID-19 cases in our state, Washington Healthplanfinder extended a special enrollment period through May 8, 2020 for people without insurance.
-Coverage will start May 1, 2020 for people who enroll after April 8.
+Groups should be aware that individual coverage is available in Washington and may meet the Washington Health Insurance Market place special enrollment criteria if they don’t meet eligibility requirements on their group plan.

-On April 29, the U.S. Department of Labor (DOL) announced guidance which extends a number of regulatory deadlines for ERISA plans and plan participants.
+On April 29, 2020, the U.S. Department of Labor (DOL) announced guidance which extends a number of regulatory deadlines for ERISA plans and plan participants.
 In March 2021, new guidance was issued that keeps an

 The DOL’s FAQ on health benefit and retirement benefit issues related to COVID-19 are intended to help employee benefit plan participants and beneficiaries, plan sponsors and employers impacted by the coronavirus outbreak understand their rights and responsibilities under ERISA.
 Model Notice FAQ.